 Consideration should always be given to accommodating pregnant women and new and breastfeeding mothers in any proceedings in whatever capacity they are taking part, whether as parties, witnesses or representatives.
 Women are also more likely to self-harm in prison than men.
 This is also one of the reasons women get lesser imprisonment.

 The researchers found females twice as likely as males to receive probation and slightly more likely than males to have their charges reduced.
-A total number of the women death penalty is also very small as compared to men.
+The total number of women death penalty is also very small as compared to men.
 The overall death penalty is also very low in India.
-Supreme Court held that the death penalty should be given in ’rarest of rare case’ only.
+Supreme Court held that the death penalty should be given in ’rarest of rare cases only.

-CHALLENGES FACED BY WOMEN IN CRIMINAL JUSTICE SYSTEM
+CHALLENGES FACED BY WOMEN IN THE CRIMINAL JUSTICE SYSTEM

-There are various challenges which are faced by women.
-Firstly, if the women are victim of any crime, their family members do not motivate them to file a case against that crime rather tell them to keep quite for their so-called reputation specially if it is a case of sexual assault or rape.
-Secondly, women or their family member may suffer from illiteracy or lack of necessary information about their legal rights.
+There are various challenges that are faced by women.
+Firstly, if the women are victims of any crime, their family members do not motivate them to file a case against that crime rather tell them to keep quiet for their so-called reputation especially if it is a case of sexual assault or rape.
+Secondly, women or their family members may suffer from illiteracy or lack of necessary information about their legal rights.

 Women also face financial problems while hiring an advocate or other resources to navigate the system.
 Women are also at risk of harassment if arrested or convicted.
 Not only being a victim but if the women want to become a witness then also it is difficult for them as their family does not allow them to be a witness and go to the court of law as they think that court is not the place for women.